forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 BFS.
 Search state is the snake's position.

+**1202.
+Smallest String With Swaps**: You can swap the characters at any pair of indices in the given pairs any number of times.
+Return the lexicographically smallest string that s can be changed to after using the swaps.

+Think of it as a graph problem.
+A pair is an edge, a character is a vertex.
+In each connected component, we can freely rearrange the nodes in this component.
+So we need to find all connected components and sort each component independently.

 **1263.
 Minimum Moves to Move a Box to Their Target Location**

 BFS.
 Represent the search state as `(player_row, player_col, box_row, box_col)`, and maintain the minimum number of pushes needed so far to reach every seen state.